wjzijderveld/blog/source/_posts/2013-11-16-setup-jackalope-with-mysql.md

 ));
 ~~~

-No we have the config file, we can init the database.
+Now we have the config file we can init the database.

 ~~~language-bash
 $ ./vendor/bin/jackalope jackalope:init:dbal